wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Writes will receive `GetXResp`, which is translated to `WriteResp`.
 CPU-initiated flush will receive `Command::FlushLineResp` on completion, which is translated to `SimpleMem::Request::FlushLineResp`.

+## Cache: Array, Replacement, and Hash

+The next big topic is the cache, which is the central component of SST's memory hierarchy.
+SST decouples the organization and coherence aspects of a cache, and makes them into two largely independent parts.
+In this section, we focus on cache organization, which includes the tag array, the replacement algorithm, and hash functions.

+### The Cache Tag Array